FMCalisto/acari-project/README.md

 # acari-project
-Sexual Selection and Mating in Acari Project
+Detection and Tracking of Vessels in Oceanographic Airborne Images